-We have started the journey to becoming a Silver Rights and Respecting School.
+We are excited to share that we are a Silver Rights and Respecting School and our goal is to gain Gold!
 The Rights of a Child are based on the United Nations Convention.

 What are human rights?